micah5/pyAudioClassification/README.md

 [[1.6454633e-06 3.7017996e-11 9.9999821e-01 1.5900606e-07]]
 ```

-The index of each array will correspond to the prediction for that class.
+The index of each item in the array will correspond to the prediction for that class.

 ---
 You can pretty print the predictions by showing them in a leaderboard, like so: